 We welcome usage questions and bug reports from all users, even those who are new to using the project.
 There are a few things you can do to improve the likelihood of quickly getting a good answer.

-- Ask questions in the right place.
-In particular we strongly prefer the use of StackOverflow and Github issues over Gitter chat.
+Ask questions in the right place: We strongly prefer the use of StackOverflow or Github issues over Gitter chat.
 Github and StackOverflow are more easily searchable by future users and so is more efficient for everyone’s time.
 Gitter chat is strictly reserved for developer and community discussion.